Sima Yi: Liaodong campaign

 In 236, Sima Yi caught a white deer, which was regarded as an auspicious animal, and presented it to the Wei emperor Cao Rui, who said: "When the Duke of Zhou assisted King Cheng in governance, he presented white pheasants to the king.
 Now you are in charge of Shaanxi and you present a white deer.
 Isn't this a sign of loyalty, cooperation, long-lasting stability, and peace?"
 Later, when Cao Rui asked for capable and virtuous men to be recommended to him, Sima Yi recommended Wang Chang.

 Gongsun Yuan, a warlord based in Liaodong Commandery who previously pledged allegiance to the Wei state, started a rebellion and declared independence, defeating the general Guanqiu Jian in an engagement.

-In January 238, Cao Rui summoned Sima Yi to the imperial capital Luoyang to lead a campaign against Liaodong.
+In January 238, Cao Rui summoned Sima Yi to Luoyang to lead a campaign against Liaodong.
 When asked by the emperor how Gongsun Yuan would respond, Sima Yi stated he may either flee, resist, or defend his capital city; the final option being the worst choice, and the most likely to be used against Sima Yi after some initial resistance.
 When the emperor asked how long it would take, Sima Yi said he needed one year to lead the troops to Liaodong, to suppress the revolt, and to then return and repose.
 The Wei government had conscripted many men into military service or recruited them for manual labour to work on Cao Rui's palace construction and renovation projects.
 Sima Yi felt doing so would increase the burden on the common people and make them resent the Wei government so he advised Cao Rui to halt the projects and focus on dealing with more pressing issues.

 Thereafter, Sima Yi, with Niu Jin and Hu Zun (胡遵) serving as his subordinates, set out with an army of 40,000 men from Luoyang to attack Liaodong.
 Cao Rui saw him off at Luoyang's Ximing Gate (西明門), where he ordered Sima Yi's brother Sima Fu and son Sima Shi, as well as other officials to attend the ceremony.
 During the extensive and lively festivities, in which Sima Yi met with elders and old friends, he began sighing and, feeling emotional and dissatisfied, sang a song:

-Heaven and Earth unfold and open up, (the) Sun and Moon are very bright.

-Coming to a border meeting, a final effort in distant lands.

-(I am) about to seep away the dirty pack, returning to pass by the old hometown.

-Respectful and pure for ten thousand li, all equally in every direction.